 My name is Kara and I am interested in communications, human rights and reading just about anything I can get my hands on.
-Playing soccer (that is, football), hiking and running are at the top of my list of fun activities, as is travel.
-I plan to spend the next few months (or years!) living abroad, challenging myself to learn and grow every day while meeting new people and exploring new places.
+I’ve loved traveling for as long as I can remember; playing soccer (that is, football), hiking and running are also at the top of my list of fun activities.
+I plan to spend the next few months (or possibly years) living abroad, challenging myself to learn and grow every day while meeting new people and exploring new places.
 I hope you’ll join me on my adventures as I share stories and photos from across the world on this blog!

 Where am I now?